jerimiah797/script.audio.rhapsody/README.md

 Still to do: Playlists, Search, Queue, Radio, Artist Pages for Browse and Library, automatic font installation for any skin

 Special features: Quick browse all albums in a category while in the album detail view.
-Press 'down' to eneble quicknav, then left / right for previous/next album in current list.
+Press 'down' to enable quicknav, then left / right for previous/next album in current list.